 5. Conclusion

 The present study of the relational climate of cohabitating couples yielded novel insights regarding why many consumers are apprehensive about plant-forward dietary transitions and the relational variables predictive of a willingness to change.
 Dietary matched couples were less willing than unmatched couples to transition for fear it would disrupt the harmony already established in their shared consumption practices.
 Couples with more flexible leadership styles, with left-leaning political views, and where partners (men in particular) were less hedonically attached to meat, anticipated less tension from such transitions, and, on the whole, were more open to them, though not without concerns.
-These findings highlight how relational climate—particularly the perceived flexibility of a relationship—interacts with couples’ demographics to illuminate which individuals are more receptive to plant-forward dietary changes and why.
+These findings highlight how flexible leadership and the demographic makeup of a relationship can help facilitate receptivity to healthier, more sustainable diets.

 Author contributions